 This example clearly shows that the top farms run a higher percentage of cattle and spend more on fertiliser.
-It's probably true their feed planning skills are superior.
+Their feed planning skills are probably superior.

 Classes of stock

 The proportions of breeding and dry stock will depend largely on the type of country.
 Generally breeding and store stock are run on hill country and specialist meat and finishing stock on more fertile rolling or flat land.